Northwest Indiana's first cat cafe finding felines permanent homes

 The business employs about a half dozen people who make coffee, clean out litter boxes and tidy up the cat lounge between visits.

-"We want to adopt 100 kitties in our first year and are on pace to blow that goal out of the water to blow that goal out of the water," Ramos said.
+"We want to adopt 100 kitties in our first year and are on pace to blow that goal out of the water," Ramos said.
 "People meet these cats and fall in love.
 It's the personal interaction."

 Rudzinski believes it can help connect more rescue cats to pet owners.